eristoddle/mdquery/docs/user-guide/mcp-integration.md

 3. Check file permissions: `ls -la ~/.mdquery/`
 4. Try a different database path

+#### Auto-indexing Not Working

+**Symptoms**: Notes directory not indexed automatically on startup

+**Solutions**:
+1. Verify `MDQUERY_NOTES_DIR` is set correctly
+2. Check directory exists and is readable: `ls -la "$MDQUERY_NOTES_DIR"`
+3. Check server logs for indexing errors
+4. Manually index: "Index my notes directory at [path]"

+#### Multiple Directories Not Indexing

+**Symptoms**: Some directories missing from index when using multiple paths

+**Solutions**:
+1. Use `index_multiple_directories` tool with comma-separated paths
+2. Verify all directory paths exist and are readable
+3. Check for permission issues on individual directories
+4. Index directories one at a time to isolate issues

 #### Query Performance Issues

 **Symptoms**: Slow responses or timeouts